-If you have experienced psychological problems in your life, and all your efforts to resolve these issues on the conscious level have not been successful, then Regression Therapy may offer you a potential solution.
+If you have experienced psychological problems in your life, and all your efforts to resolve these issues on the conscious level have not been successful, then Regression Therapy included in your Hypnotherapy program may offer you a potential solution.

-If you are interested in Regression Therapy, call me for a free phone consultation or email me to find out how I can help you.
+If you are interested in Hypnotherapy sessions, call me for a free phone consultation or email me to find out how I can help you.

 Sessions: online via Skype or in Chelmsford, Blackmore, Essex